Akshat-Diwedi/Akshat-Diwedi/README.md

 - I'm currently working on **AI-powered productivity solutions .**
 - **Artificial Intelligence:** Developing intelligent systems that simplify complex tasks.
 - **Web 3.0 & D-Apps:** Exploring the future of decentralized applications and the internet.
-- **Defense Technology:** Innovating for security and defense sectors.
 - **SaaS Products:** Creating scalable software solutions for everyday users and businesses.

 ---